-Gum (periodontal) disease is caused by plaque – bacteria that builds up on your teeth and creates toxins.
+Gum (periodontal) disease is caused by plaque – bacteria that build up on your teeth and create toxins.
 These toxins affect the gum tissue and bones surrounding the teeth.

 While it may be painless at first and grow very slowly, gum disease can have serious consequences.
 Not only could you suffer oral health issues like lost teeth, but because the health of your gums intersects with many other aspects of your physical health, this infection may increase your risk of heart disease, cancer and diabetes.
-Because of this, it is essential that we don't allow it to progress to its more serious stages.
+Because of this, we mustn't allow it to progress to its more serious stages.

 Types of Gum Disease

 Gingivitis is a gum disease in its earliest stages.
 At this point, you may notice that your gums become swollen, red and a bit sensitive.
 You may also spot a bit of blood in your toothbrush or when you floss.

 Periodontitis is the more serious form of gum disease.
 At this stage, your gums recede and bacteria eventually fill pockets between gums and teeth.
 Light to moderate bone loss in the jaw can also happen.

 Your teeth will lose support as your gums, bone and periodontal ligaments break down as this disease advance.
 Moderate to sever bone loss in your jaw may occur and your teeth may become loose or even fall out entirely.

 Though gum disease has scary outcomes, most cases are preventable with good oral hygiene and regular checkups.
 Here’s what you can do at home and how your dentist can help:

 - Floss once per day